 Most adults need 7-8 hours of sleep per night.
 Fewer than 1% of people have a genetic mutation that enables them to be fully rested with 20-25% less sleep.
 Yet more than one third of all Americans have insomnia which prevents them from getting the sleep they need and 15% of adults suffer from chronic insomnia.

-Chronic insomnia can be the result of factors such as: medical conditions (diabetes, neurological disorders); substance use (caffeine, alcohol, prescription medications or tobacco); mental health issues (anxiety, depression); stress; aging; or poor sleep habits.
+Chronic insomnia can also be the result of factors such as: medical conditions (diabetes, neurological disorders); substance use (caffeine, alcohol, prescription medications or tobacco); stress; aging; poor sleep habits; or other mental health issues.

 Treatments for insomnia can include behavioral therapy or medications.
 Medications work faster than behavioral interventions, but they do have side effects.
 Also, though they may increase sleep time, the drugs used to counteract insomnia usually have a negative impact on the quality of the sleep.
 Finally, sleep medications can lose effectiveness over time and can be addictive.